frida/frida-website/_i18n/en/_docs/stalker.md

 ### Syscall Virtualization

 Syscalls are entry points from user-mode into kernel-mode.
-It is how applications ask the kernel carry out operations on it's behalf, whether that be opening files or reading network sockets.
-On AARCH64 systems, this is carried out using the `SVC` instruction, whereas on Intel the instruction is `sysenter`.
+It is how applications ask the kernel carry out operations on its behalf, whether that be opening files or reading network sockets.
+On AArch64 systems, this is carried out using the `SVC` instruction, whereas on Intel the instruction is `sysenter`.
 Hence the terms syscall and sysenter here are used synonymously.